TheRedBaronDe/USA_Company_List_2014_Data_Cleaning/data/netflix_titles/README.md

 The "rating" column for the director "Louis C.K" was filled with the durations of his movies.
 It also lacked a date formatting for its "date_added" column.

+**What could be improved?**

+A "Month" column could be added for further trends analysis, as well as a "Category" column.

 ```python

 import pandas as pd